dungnguyenn1987/testing-knowledge/README.md

   - Re-prioritize the backlog: If the feature is urgent and critical, work with the PO to re-prioritize the backlog.
 You may need to remove lower-priority work to make room for the new feature.
   - Re-scope the sprint: If the team has the capacity and the new feature aligns with the sprint goal, you can adjust the scope by removing or deferring lower-priority items and adding the new feature.

+**ACTIONS**

+- Analyze and review the risks, deliverable items, testing timeline to development team
+- Find out test approach and prioritize test efforts accoordingly.
+Like untilize automation for existing features and create test data, move automation efforts to manual test
+- if changes cannot meet release date, open discussion to deal the release date
+- if release is must, discuss the opportunity of increasing QA resources or possibility of partial product delivery

 </details>

 ## PO/stackholders have an urgent milestone, they need the quick response about the quality of some features that can be deployed or not.
 We have UI, some API and datastorage. which testing you prefer?